-How Your Car’s Electric System Works
+How Your Car’s Electrical System Works

-Advance Auto Parts stores offer Free battery testing and installation
+Fortunately, Advance Auto Parts stores offer a range of free services, including testing your battery, starter and alternator*.